learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Examples of Authorisation servers are tools such as [Keycloak](https://www.keycloak.org/) or [Dex](https://github.com/dexidp/dex).

+When you use Keycloack, you first:

+1. Log in using your email and password — your identity is verified.
+1. A valid session is created for your user.
+The session might describe what groups you belong to.
+1. Every request proxied through Keycloak has to validate the current session, or you will be asked to log in again.

+The same is valid for two app within your infrastrucure.

+1. The caller makes a request to Keycloack with its API key and secret to retrieve a session token.
+1. The caller makes a request to the second app using the token.
+1. The second app retrieves the token from the request and validates with Keycloak.
+1. If the token is valid, it replies to the request.

-You might have not noticed, but even Kubernetes offers the same primitives as the authorisation service with Service Accounts, Roles and RoleBindings.
+You might have not noticed, but Kubernetes offers the same primitives as the authorisation service with Service Accounts, Roles and RoleBindings.

+## Kubernetes as an authorisation server

 In Kubernetes, you [assign identities using Service Accounts.](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)

-Service accounts are then linked to roles to that grant access to resources.
+Service Accounts are then linked to Roles that grant access to resources.

-Tokens are generated as soon as you create the Service Account and stored in a Secret.
+A Token is generated as soon as you create the Service Account.

 Users and Pods can use the tokens as a mechanism to authenticate to the API and issue requests.